Practice CI/CD with Jenkins

 bdf947a4bccc mariadb "docker-entrypoint.s…" 33 minutes ago Up 33 minutes 3306/tcp mariadb-django

-The application running in the VPS:
+The application running on the VPS:

-The Ngrok and Webhole settings
+The Ngrok and Webhook settings:

 curl -s https://ngrok-agent.s3.amazonaws.com/ngrok.asc \